 Two broad types of federal loans are:

-• Direct unsubsidized loans: These are available for undergraduate students, as well as graduate and professional ones.
-They do not need to demonstrate financial need.
+• Direct unsubsidized loans: These are available for undergraduate students, as well as graduate and professional ones, that do not demonstrate financial need.

 A key difference between the two types involves the interest on the loan.
-With a subsidized loan, the U.S. Department of Education pays the interest when a qualifying student is attending school at least half time, as well as during a six-month grace period afterward.
+With a subsidized loan, the U.S. Department of Education pays the interest when a qualifying student is attending school at least half time, as well as during a six-month grace period when the student graduates, withdraws, or reduces to less than part-time.
 This can also apply if the loan goes into deferment, meaning when loan payments are postponed.
 With an unsubsidized loan, the student is responsible for paying the interest.